Police Investigating Deadly Hit-And-Run That Killed Vietnam Veteran In Norristown

 Peggy Jackson is still trying to comprehend how anyone could leave her brother, who was a veteran, for dead the day before Veterans Day.

-The incident happened at the intersection of West Oak and Astor Streets near Main Street in Norristown.

 “This is our brother.
-He did not deserve this,” Peggy Jackson said.
+He did not deserve this,” Jackson said.
 “Just to run somebody down and not stop to see if he was OK?
 Who does that?
 He’s not a dog.
 He was our brother.
 He had a family who loved him.
 Go to the police station, turn yourself in and explain yourself.”

-His family says Samuel survived the Vietnam War in the Marines.
+His family says Samuel Jackson survived the Vietnam War in the Marines.
 He had a Marines sticker on the back windshield of his car.

 “He loved his country.
-He honored his country,” Peggy said.
+He honored his country,” Peggy Jackson said.

-Police haven’t released a description of the car that fatally struck Samuel.
+Police haven’t released a description of the car that fatally struck the veteran.

 Officers are urging anyone with information to contact them at 610-270-0977.